cipher982/GNN-playground/README.md

 # The Task
 ### Node Classification

 One of the most common tasks performed with GNNs.
-The basic idea is that we can take a specific reference node, in this case node A, and perform neighborhood aggregation on the sorrounding nodes and the edges between them.
+The basic idea is that we can take a specific reference node, in this case node A, and perform neighborhood aggregation on the surrounding nodes and the edges between them.

 #### What are the network layers?
 - **Nodes**: Recurrent networks
 - **Edges**: feed-forward networks

 #### What is the process?
-**Message passing**: In performing the neighborhoood aggregation, we pass messages (or embeddings) between the sorrounding nodes in regards to our reference node A. This in effect causes the information embedded in the nodes and edges to began filtering through the network, where they begin to learn from their neighbors.
+**Message passing**: In performing the neighborhood aggregation, we pass messages (or embeddings) between the surrounding nodes in regards to our reference node A. This in effect causes the information embedded in the nodes and edges to began filtering through the network, where they begin to learn from their neighbors.

 | ![node classification_diagram](https://github.com/cipher982/GNN-playground/blob/main/images/node_classification.png?raw=true) |
 |:--:|
 | *Source: https://web.stanford.edu/class/cs224w/slides/08-GNN.pdf* |

 ### Simple steps:
-1. Neighboring nodes pass their messages (embeddings) through the edge networks into the recurrent network on the refernce node.
+1. Neighboring nodes pass their messages (embeddings) through the edge networks into the recurrent network on the reference node.
-2. The new embedding of the reference recurrent unit is updated by applying the recurrent function on the current embedding and a summation of the edge network outputs from enighboring nodes.
+2. The new embedding of the reference recurrent unit is updated by applying the recurrent function on the current embedding and a summation of the edge network outputs from neighboring nodes.

 | ![message passing diagram](https://github.com/cipher982/GNN-playground/blob/main/images/message_passing_diagram.png?raw=true) |
 |:--:|